 ROYAL AIR FORCE PIPES AND DRUMS

-The RAF's four pipe bands regularly combine to represent the RAF in State ceremonial or other major public events.
+The RAF's five pipe bands regularly combine to represent the RAF in State ceremonial or other major public events.
 Indeed, exposure of RAF piping and drumming at home and abroad continues to gain an increasingly high profile and is held in high regard across the piping community.
 RAF Pipers and Drummers have performed at many high-profile events all around the world - the Royal Edinburgh Military Tattoo, the Jools Holland Hootenany (BBC1), international Tattoos in Basel, Berlin, t' Hertogenbosch, Lommel, Melbourne, Sydney, Wellington and Ystad.
 The RAF 100th anniversary saw pipers and drummers marching the Standards and Personnel down the Mall (pictured above) and at Buckingham Palace as well as for Her Majesty the Queen at Balmoral.
 RAF Pipes and Drums regularly play alongside the RAF Central Band as well as the Queen's Colour Squadron for World class events.